 I go to tech conferences like it’s my job.
 (Since I do tech advocacy for Cloud Foundry at Pivotal, technically it is part of my job these days.)
+(2018 update: These days, I’m on the Cloud Developer Advocates team for Microsoft Azure; still lots of livetweeting.)
 At these events I tweet a lot, to the point where people notice and ask me about it.
 Sometimes I tell the curious a little about my process; their reactions range from “lolwat” to “you should write that down”.
 So, here is how I livetweet tech conferences.

 What is this livetweeting thing anyhow?

 In short, I tweet in near real-time about an event (in this case, usually a conference talk).
 I think of it as Polaroids: moments for real-time consumption by people reading Twitter, commentary by people both in the audience and not, and promotion to people who could be in the room, if they only knew they should be.
 Most of my conference talk tweets contain a speaker Twitter handle, the conference hashtag, and at least one photo.

 Livetweeting gives me a record of the event for myself, but it also has benefits for the speakers, the other attendees, the conference, and the internet at large.
 I try to capture and share the mood in the room at that particular moment in time.
 (A non-zero number of people start following me on Twitter during each conference, at which point I hope they realize that when I get home it’s going to be mostly pictures of cats and gardening and bicycles.)

 Why tweet instead of using a conference app or Slack?